 Dental crowns are artificial restorations used to restore, protect and preserve teeth which are structurally compromised.
 Also known as caps, crowns are fitted over the prepared tooth or teeth.

-Crowns are used to restore teeth which have been fractured or broken, weakened by extensive tooth decay, or have been heavily filled and/or root filled.
+Crowns are used to restore teeth that have been fractured or broken, weakened by extensive tooth decay, or have been heavily filled and/or root filled.

-Modern crowns not only protect heavily restored or broken-down teeth and prevent further breakdown, but also restore the natural form and appearance.
-They can also be used as an abutment or anchor for a fixed bridge to restore a missing tooth or teeth or assist with holding a removable denture in place.
+A typical crown replacement not only protects heavily restored or broken-down teeth and prevent further tooth damage but also restores the natural form and appearance.
+The tooth crown can also be used as an abutment or anchor for a fixed bridge to restore a missing tooth or teeth or assist with holding a removable denture in place.

 While dental crowns can last for a long time if properly maintained and looked after with a good oral hygiene routine, there can be times where they may need to be replaced.
 As a result of time-related changes, wear and tear, aesthetics, damage through trauma or further dental decay